alisiikh/scheduler_bot/README.md

 # A Bot developed with Microsoft Bot Framework 3.5.

-Bot is able to schedule notifications and allows to manage notifications via chat commands.
+Bot is able to schedule reminders and allows to manage them via chat commands.

-Supports Skype and Telegram.
-Didn't test on other messaging services.
+Target support:
+- Telegram
+- Console
+- WebChat